2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. Files
     1. etc.
 1. CSP - ca. 5d
-    1. CSP for the Edit UI incl. custom extensions etc.
     1. ⏳ CSP Tutorials, docs and more
 1. ✅ Compress Timeline: Feature to compress the existing history